Make a Difference in the Lives of Children with Disabilities

 Built on a cohort (team-focused) model, the program embraces the College’s belief that students play a significant role in supporting one another’s learning, motivation and success.

-The Commission on Institutions of Higher Education accredits all programs at Elmhurst College.
+The Higher Learning Commission accredits all programs at Elmhurst College.